apple-fritter/.conkyrc/README.md

 TOP PROCESSES displays the top five processes consuming memory.

-Conky will display information for specific network interfaces, in my case, `wlp2s0` and `enp4s0`. &&Users may need to modify these interface names if their system has different interface names.** It displays network activity for Ethernet, WiFi, and USB tethering, **if available**.
+Conky will display information for specific network interfaces, in my case, `wlp2s0` and `enp4s0`. **Users may need to modify these interface names if their system has different interface names.** It displays network activity for Ethernet, WiFi, and USB tethering, **if available**.
 It includes the upload and download speeds and total upload and download data transfer.
 The `if_existing` statements check for the existence of the network interfaces before displaying their status.

 ## The design elements and explanations are as follows: